gruepr/gruepr/README.md

 	   5) Requiring any particular students to be on the same team.

 	After optimizing the teams for some time, the best set of teams found is shown on the screen.
-The teams are displayed showing the students names, emails, indications of women students (if that data is included), and each student's attribute levels.
+The teams are displayed showing the students names, emails, gender, and attribute levels.
 Each team's score is also shown along with a table of student availability at each time slot throughout the week.
-You can choose whether to save this teamset, adjust this teamset by indicating pairs of students whose positions should be swapped, or throw away the teamset entirely and start over.
-If you save the teamset, three files can be saved: 1) the output shown on the screen, which is for your use; 2) the same screen output but without listing any of the team scores or student attributes, which is useful for distributing to the students; and 3) the section, team, and student info in a spreadsheet format.
+You can choose whether to save this teamset, adjust this teamset by swapping pairs of students, or throw away the teamset entirely and start over.
+If you save the teamset, three files can be saved: 1) an instructor's file containing all the student information; 2) a student's file showing the same but without listing team scores or student demographics/attributes; and 3) the section, team, and student info in a spreadsheet format.

 	The datafile of student information has a specific required format.
 Using the Google Form allows you to download the data into exactly this file format without modification.
 After collecting responses, go to the